 At home, making kimchi fried rice is a great way to use leftover kimchi that's a bit past its prime.
-Leftover kimchi that's been hanging around your refrigerator for a little too long may be more sour than fresh kimchi, and that actually helps make this dish special.
+Leftover kimchi that's been hanging around your refrigerator for a little too long may be sourer than fresh kimchi, and that actually helps make this dish special.

-I almost always make this recipe if we have leftover rice and/or kimchi, and I usually use Canadian bacon as a protein if I have it.
-However, the bacon is optional, and you just as easily can use thinly sliced beef, pork, ham, or even Spam if you choose (or if you happen to have it in the house).
+You can use Canadian bacon as a protein if you have it handy.
+However, the bacon is optional, and you just as easily can use thinly sliced beef, pork, ham, or even Spam.

-I've also seen recipes that use chicken or baby shrimp as the protein source, so don't be afraid to experiment once you've got the basic recipe mastered.
+Some recipes use chicken or baby shrimp as the protein source, so don't be afraid to experiment once you've got the basic recipe mastered.
 Finally, kimchi fried rice can be made vegetarian by substituting tofu squares for the pork, beef, chicken or shrimp.

-Kimchi, of course, is rich in vitamins and minerals, and makes for an extremely healthy food choice.
+Kimchi is rich in vitamins and minerals and makes for an extremely healthy food choice.
 Most Koreans enjoy kimchi every day of the year.
-I recommend using kimchi that's made with Napa cabbage for this kimchi fried rice recipe.
-Quick, easy, and cheap to make, kimchi bokumbap is simple Korean homecooking at its best.
+Using kimchi that's made with Napa cabbage is a good choice for this kimchi fried rice recipe.
+Quick, easy, and cheap to make, kimchi bokumbap is simple Korean home cooking at its best.

-- If using American bacon, saute briefly on an ungreased large pan and omit oil from next step.
-With any other meat or a vegetarian version, start with step #2.
+- If using American bacon, saute briefly on a large ungreased pan and omit oil from next step.
+With any other meat or a vegetarian version, start with step 2.

 - Saute kimchi and onion in a lightly greased large pan over medium heat for a few minutes.

-- When vegetables begin to look transparent, add ½ Tbsp of butter, garlic, and soy sauce and saute for another 2-3 minutes.
+- When vegetables begin to look transparent, garlic, soy sauce, and 1/2 tablespoon of the butter and saute for another 2 to 3 minutes.

 - Add meat or pork and continue to saute until meat is cooked.

-- Turn heat off but keep pan on burner.
+- Turn heat off but keep the pan on the burner.

-- Add rice and rest of butter, mixing to combine.
+- Add rice and the rest of the butter, mixing to combine.

-- Salt to taste and top with fried egg to serve.
+- Salt to taste and top each serving with a fried egg to serve.